CefasRepRes/QGIS_Training_Cefas/Module_5_Raster/instructions.md

 6. Click Run to execute the tool and click Close when the process is complete.
 The virtual raster should be automatically added to the document.

-The virtual raster shows a single layer with a continuous symbology.
+The virtual raster shows as a single layer with a continuous symbology.
 To ensure that the symbology displays the full range of values, the settings may need to be changed.
 To do this:

---	Right click the vrt layer in the Browser pane and select Properties;
+--	Right click the vrt layer in the Layer pane and select Properties;
 --	Select Symbology from the left pane of the Layer Properties dialogue window --	Expand the Min/Max Value Settings box, check that the Min/Max radio button is checked, and use the drop-down to change Accuracy to ‘Actual (slower)’.
 --	Click Apply and OK to close the Layer Properties dialog